Education in India: Education system

 As per the Annual Status of Education Report (ASER) 2012, 96.5% of all rural children between the ages of 6–14 were enrolled in school.
-This is the fourth annual survey to report enrolment above 96%.
-India has maintained an average enrolment ratio of 95% for students in this age group from year 2007 to 2014.
-As an outcome the number of students in the age group 6–14 who are not enrolled in school has come down to 2.8% in the academic year 2018 (ASER 2018).
-Another report from 2013 stated that there were 229 million students enrolled in different accredited urban and rural schools of India, from Class I to XII, representing an increase of 2.3 million students over 2002 total enrolment, and a 19% increase in girl's enrolment.
-While quantitatively India is inching closer to universal education, the quality of its education has been questioned particularly in its government run school system.
-While more than 95 per cent of children attend primary school, just 40 per cent of Indian adolescents attend secondary school (Grades 9–12).
+This trend of high enrollment has continued consistently since the mid-2000s.
+Between 2007 and 2014, India maintained an average school enrolment rate of 95% for children aged 6–14, according to ASER reports.
+As an outcome, the number of students in the age group 6–14 who are not enrolled in school has come down to 2.8% in the academic year 2018 (ASER 2018).
+Another report from 2013 stated that there were 229 million students enrolled in different accredited urban and rural schools of India, from Class I to XII, indicating a steady growth, including a 19% increase in enrolment of girls since 2002.
+While India is moving toward universal enrollment, concerns remain about the quality of education, especially in government-run schools.
+While more than 95 percent of children attend primary school, just 40 percent of Indian adolescents attend secondary school (Grades 9–12).

-Since 2000, the World Bank has committed over $2 billion to education in India.
-Some of the reasons for the poor quality include absence of around 25% of teachers every day.
+Since 2000, the World Bank has committed over $2 billion to support India's efforts in improving educational infrastructure and learning outcomes.
+Teacher absenteeism remains a significant challenge, with studies indicating that nearly 25% of teachers may be absent on any given day.
 States of India have introduced tests and education assessment system to identify and improve such schools.
 The Human Rights Measurement Initiative finds that India is achieving only 79.0% of what should be possible at its level of income for the right to education.

-Although there are private schools in India, they are highly regulated in terms of what they can teach, in what form they can operate (must be a non-profit to run any accredited educational institution) and all the other aspects of the operation.
+Although there are private schools in India, they are highly regulated in terms of what they can teach, in what form they can operate (they must be a non-profit to run any accredited educational institution), and all the other aspects of the operation.
 Hence, the differentiation between government schools and private schools can be misleading.
 However, in a report by Geeta Gandhi Kingdon entitled: The Emptying of Public Schools and Growth of Private Schools in India, it is said that for sensible education-policy making, it is vital to take account of the various changing trends in the size of the private and public schooling sectors in India.
 Ignoring these trends involves the risk of poor policies/legislation, with adverse effects on children's education.

 In January 2019, India had over 900 universities and 40,000 colleges.
 In India's higher education system, a significant number of seats are reserved under affirmative action policies for the historically disadvantaged Scheduled Castes and Scheduled Tribes and Other Backward Classes.
-In universities, colleges, and similar institutions affiliated to the central government, there is a maximum 50% of reservations applicable to these disadvantaged groups, at the state level it can vary.
-Maharashtra had 73% reservation in 2014, which is the highest percentage of reservations in India.
+In universities, colleges, and similar institutions affiliated with the central government, there is a maximum of 50% of reservations applicable to these disadvantaged groups, at the state level it can vary.
+Maharashtra had 73% reservations in 2014, which is the highest percentage of reservations in India.